johnny-bowman/johnny-bowman/README.md

 - 🧗‍ Rock Climbing
 - 🎸 Making Music
-- 🏓 Playing ping pong with my roommate Roman - this does not go well...for Roman
+- 🏓 Playing ping pong with my roommate Roman - this does not go well

 #### I am: